-VRF and VSL Justifications - PRC-026-1, R3 of Lowering the Current Level of Compliance FERC VSL G2 Violation Severity Level Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 2a: This requirement is not binary; therefore, this criterion does not apply.
-Guideline 2b: The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
-FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the corresponding requirement, and is therefore consistent with the requirement.
+VRF and VSL Justifications - PRC-026-1, NOTE: Assignments Should Ensure Uniformity and Consistency in the Determination of Penalties Guideline 2a: The Single Violation Severity Level Assignment Category for "Binary" Requirements Is Not Consistent Guideline 2b: Violation Severity Level Assignments that Contain Ambiguous Language Guideline 2b: The proposed VSL does not use any ambiguous terminology, thereby supporting uniformity and consistency in the determination of similar penalties for similar violations.
+FERC VSL G3 Violation Severity Level Assignment Should Be Consistent with the Corresponding Requirement The proposed VSL uses similar terminology to that used in the corresponding requirement Requirement, and is therefore consistent with the requirement Requirement.
 FERC VSL G4 Violation Severity Level Assignment Should Be Based on A Single Violation, Not on A Cumulative Number of Violations The VSL is based on a single violation and not cumulative violations.